 (a) The conditions present a significant risk to the health and safety of the child, or

 (b) The engine of the motor vehicle is running or the keys to the vehicle are in the ignition,

 unless the child is being supervised by and within the sight of a person who is at least 12 years of age."

-In other words it is a crime to leave a child under eight in a car if the keys are in the ignition or the conditions are potentially hazardous except when someone age twelve or older is actively supervising the child.
+In other words, it is a crime to leave a child under eight in a car if the keys are in the ignition or the conditions are potentially hazardous except when someone age twelve or older is actively supervising the child.

-Note that cops may break into cars to rescue unattended children without incurring liability for the damage they do to the car.
+Note that police may break into cars to rescue unattended children without incurring liability for the damage they do to the car.
 Also note that this law applies only to motor vehicles, not to planes, boats, or trains.

 The Las Vegas offense of leaving a child unattended in a car is extremely specific and outlaws a very narrow range of actions.
 Therefore your attorney would try to argue that your case falls outside the prohibited behavior.
 The following are three typical defense strategies:

 - Insufficient evidence.
 Remember that the state has the burden to prove a defendant guilty beyond a reasonable doubt before he/she can be convicted.
-If your attorney can show through investigation and interrogation that the state's evidence is unreliable, spurious and inadequate, then the charge should be dropped.
+If your attorney can show through investigation and interrogation that the state's evidence is unreliable, spurious, and inadequate, then the charge should be dropped.

 Las Vegas judges are usually willing to dismiss a first offense of violating NRS 202.575 as long as the defendant successfully completes an educational program concerning the dangers of leaving a child unattended in a car.
-Otherwise the judge may impose a Nevada misdemeanor sentence of:
+Otherwise, the judge may impose a Nevada misdemeanor sentence of: